• Skip to main content

 • Very lightly oil your favorite shaped silicone molds with vegetable oil.
 Place the molds on a baking sheet and use a dropper or measuring cup with a spout to pour the mixture into the molds.

-Pouring gummy mixture into silicone mold.
+Homemade gummy mixture pouring into blue candy mold.

 • Refrigerate for 12 hours or overnight (until they have fully set), and remove the sweets from the mold.
 At this point, they can be eaten.
 If you want the gummies to be more chewy, lay them out on wax paper or a baking rack and allow to air-dry for a day or two.
 They will become chewier.

-Green gummies on a plate.
+Green homemade gummies on wooden cutting board.

 Equipment